SeldonIO/seldon-core/kafka/strimzi/README.md

 # Kafka Integration

 Seldon Core v2 requies Kafka to implement datacentric inference Pipleines.
-To install Kafka for testing purposed in your k8s cluster, we higlight two options:
+To install Kafka for testing purposed in your k8s cluster, we higlight different options:

 ## Ansible